awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-miaod-eng.md

     </center>
 </figure>

 In Section 1, we saw that a simple way to measure the model's uncertainty is that for each input image, we sample a lot of not only outputs but also the network weights through either dropout or model ensemble.
-However, it is prohibisively expensive to do so.
+However, it is prohibitively expensive to do so.
 For example, a regular medium-sized model nowadays can take up to a few GB in the GPU.
 If we are to sample enough samples, say a few thousands, can you imagine the number of GPUs we need!

 So, instead of doing the unthinkable, the authors employ another method.
-To perform instance uncertainty learning (IUL), they use a two-head network with each head being a classifier (f1 and f2 in the figure) and train the network in a way that would maximize the prediction discrepancy.
-The intuition here is that instead of traing many identical networks and see how each performance is different from the others, we can train two classifiers too perform as differently as possible.
+To perform instance uncertainty learning (IUL), they use a two-head network with each head being a classifier (f1 and f2 in Figure 8) and train the network in a way that would maximize the prediction discrepancy.
+The intuition here is that instead of traing many identical networks and see how each performance is different from the others, we can train two classifiers to perform as differently as possible.

 Looking at the figure, you may be quite confused now, rightfully as I was when I first saw it.
 Maximizing Instance Uncertainty and then Minimizing it?
-Actually, this is two slightly different training process.
+Actually, this is two slightly different training processes.
 The first one, as we have discussed earlier, focuses on maximizing the discrepancy between two classifiers.
-But once f1 and f2 have learned to wildly different predictions, we can use them to reduce the bias discrepancy between the labeled and unlabeled sets.
+But once f1 and f2 have learned to make wildly different predictions, we can use them to reduce the bias discrepancy between the labeled and unlabeled sets.

 <figure>
     <center>
         <img
-            src="/.gitbook/assets/11/iul.png"
+            src="../../.gitbook/assets/11/iul.png"
         </img>
         </center>
     <center>